OpenVPN/openvpn-gui/README.rst

     openvpn-gui --connect office.ovpn
     OR
     openvpn-gui --connect office

+Starting version 11.34, any connections active when OpenVPN GUI exits or the user logs out are automatically reconnected when OpenVPN GUI is restarted.

 To get help with OpenVPN GUI please use one of the official `OpenVPN support channels <https://community.openvpn.net/openvpn/wiki/GettingHelp>`_.